British Eagle: Cunard Eagle Airways

 In April 1960, the Government approved a range of new Colonial Coach fares for travel by British residents only on cabotage routes linking the UK with its remaining colonies.
 Despite opposition from IATA, British airlines – including British IATA members – were free to introduce them from 1 October 1960 as UK authorities controlled fares at both ends.
 Apart from Eagle, the beneficiaries included BEA, BOAC, BUA and Skyways.

-From 1 October 1960, all-coach DC-6Cs plying the London—Bermuda—Nassau route were replaced with Britannias featuring a 98-seat, three-class layout comprising 14 first-class, 66 economy and 18 Skycoach seats (British residents only).
+From 1 October 1960, all-coach DC-6Cs flying the London—Bermuda—Nassau route were replaced with Britannias featuring a 98-seat, three-class layout comprising 14 first-class, 66 economy and 18 Skycoach seats (British residents only).
 Like its predecessors, these were Bermudan-registered.
 An additional weekly all-Skycoach operation using a 113-seat Britannia 310 commenced on 10 October 1960.
 All revenues – including those from first-class passengers – were shared with BOAC.
 Schedules were complemented by additional Britannia and DC-6 charters during the peak summer season.
-Operations moved to Heathrow in 1960 as a result of Blackbushe's closure to commercial traffic.

-The Cunard Line acquired a controlling stake in Eagle in March 1960 which resulted in the creation of a joint venture company trading as Cunard Eagle.
-Eagle's founder Harold Bamberg was appointed as aviation director of the company.
-The new support enabled Cunard Eagle to order two new Boeing 707 jet aircraft in May 1961.
-In June 1961, Cunard Eagle became the first independent airline in the UK to be awarded a licence by the newly constituted Air Transport Licensing Board (ATLB) to operate a scheduled service on the prime Heathrow – New York JFK route, using Boeing 707 jets and Bristol Britannia turboprops at a frequency of one round-trip per day.
-The licence was valid for 15 years – from 31 August 1961 to 31 July 1976.
-The airline also won the right to serve Manchester, Glasgow Prestwick, Philadelphia, Baltimore, Boston and Washington.
-The carriage of passengers on UK domestic sectors and of mail on all sectors was denied.
-Similarly, requests for traffic rights to Toronto, Montreal, Detroit and Chicago were turned down.
-This decision angered BOAC, which was losing money at the time.
-It appealed to Aviation Minister Peter Thorneycroft, who was empowered to accept or reject the ATLB's recommendations and to uphold or quash appeals against its decisions.
-The state airline cited its order for 45 Standard and Super VC10 long-haul jets and an earlier ministerial promise not to permit another British competitor on this route in support of its appeal.
-The appeal was upheld, resulting in revocation of Cunard Eagle's licence in November 1961.
-In the meantime the airline acquired two further Britannia aircraft in March and May 1961, both ex-Canadian Pacific Air Lines aircraft.